The Foundation of a Strong Family (Exodus 20:1-3)

 Your spending doesn’t just reveal your priorities.
 Your spending sets your priorities.
 Jesus said, “Wherever your treasure is, there your heart and thoughts will also be” (Matthew 6:21).
 The heart follows the wallet.
 That’s why it’s so important to put God first in the area of your finances.

 Deuteronomy 14:23 says, “The purpose of tithing is to teach you always to put God first in your lives” (Living Bible).
-Why should I tithe??
+Why should I tithe?
 Not because God needs the money.
 You should tithe because it’s what he said.
 The purpose of tithing is to teach you to put God first.

 You may be in a financial mess right now.
-You may be in way over your head.
-Or you may be enjoying more blessing financially than you ever have before.
+You may be way over your head.
+Or you may be enjoying more blessings financially than you ever have before.
 It doesn’t matter.
 The principle is the same in both situations.
 Put God first.
 Whatever you want God to bless, you put him first in it.
 If you don’t want finances to be your idol, you have to take the step of putting God first in your finances.

 When I was a kid, we never had much.
 There were periods in which our family of five didn’t have a car.
 This wasn’t in Toronto, either.
 It wasn’t easy to get around.
 We’d have to get around on foot, or others would have to pick us up.
 There wasn’t a lot of food to go around.
 I thought my mother didn’t like meat because she never ate it.
 Later I found out she didn’t eat meat because she only had so much money, and she wanted us to eat well.
 We were a poor family.
 But my mother taught me by example that no matter how little you have, you give God the first ten percent.

 God isn’t first in your life if he’s not first in your finances.
-If you’re not giving God the first part of your income, and if you’re engaging in business practices that aren’t honoring to God, it’s simple.
+If you’re not giving God the first part of your income, and if you’re engaging in business practices that aren’t honoring God it’s simple.
 You have a weak foundation.
 God can’t bless your life.
-If you want build a strong foundation for your family, it starts here.
+If you want to build a strong foundation for your family, it starts here.
 Put God first in your finances.

 God wants you to have hobbies.
 He’s given all of you different interests.
 You may like to collect things.
 You may like to play sports.
 You may like gadgets and gizmos.
 You may like cooking, or sewing, or cars.
 None of these are wrong, but any of these can become idols.
 We need to put God first ahead of our interests – in our fun times, our play times, our amusements, recreations, and hobbies.

-1 Corinthians 10:31 says, “Whatever you eat or drink o r whatever you do, you must do all for the glory of God.”?
+1 Corinthians 10:31 says, “Whatever you eat or drink or whatever you do, you must do all for the glory of God.”
 I used to think that I worshiped God on Sunday mornings.
 Worship equaled church.
 But that’s not what the Bible teaches.
 You can eat to the glory of God.
 You can golf to the glory of God.
 You can collect stamps to the glory of God.
-How??
+How?
 In everything you do, put God first.
 Do it with an attitude of gratitude.

 When you’re playing tennis, say, “God, thank you that you gave me the ability to play tennis.
-I wouldn’t have this hand/eye co-ordination if it weren’t for you.”
+I wouldn’t have this hand/eye coordination if it weren’t for you.”

 Whatever you’re doing, enjoy it – but put God first.
 Your interests can easily become your idols.
 You can start to make decisions that maximize your interests, but push God out of the picture.
 Pretty soon your interests take over your pocket book.
 They take over your schedule.
 Your interests even take over your conversation.
-What do you get excited about??
+What do you get excited about?
 Enjoy your interests.
 But always put God first ahead of your interests.

 You were built as a relational creature.
 God has given you a desire to connect with other people.
 If you want God first in your life, you are going to have to choose your friends very carefully.
-1 Corinthians 15:33 says, “Bad company corrupts good character.”?
+1 Corinthians 15:33 says, “Bad company corrupts good character.”
 Your friendships will have an influence on your character.
 You become like the people you spend time with.
 If you spend time with those who are stronger and more committed to God, then you will become stronger and more committed to God.
 If you spend time with people who take God lightly, you will become a more casual believer.
 Whoever you spend time with is what you’re going to be like.

 I want to apply this in two areas.
-Those of you who are parents – who or what type of people are you exposing your children to??
-Who are you inviting into your home??
+Those of you who are parents – who or what type of people are you exposing your children to?
+Who are you inviting into your home?
 Psychiatrists believe that a child is more influenced by friends than by family after the age of 6 or 7.
 Your children’s friends will have a tremendous impact on their character.
 If you’re serious about building strong values for your kids, you need to invite people into your home who can model the sort of behavior you want your kids to have.
 If they don’t provide it, they’ll get it from TV.
 You need to invite godly people into your home.

 It’s also easy to put relationships ahead of God in our dating lives.
 If you want God to be first in your life, there are some relationships that are dead wrong for you.
 It happens all the time.
 You want to get married.
 You’re committed to Jesus.
 But you end up dating someone who doesn’t share your values.
 You start compromising your lifestyle, and eventually you get pulled away.
 It’s always easier to pull someone down than to pull somebody up.
 You’ve got to put God first in your dating life.